Meet a Member 2020-21

-Los Angeles Baroque's Co-Artistic Director Lindsey Strand-Polyak talks to Managing Director Joan Lounsbery in November 2019, as LAB opens its fourth season:
+Los Angeles Baroque's Co-Artistic Director Lindsey Strand-Polyak talked to Managing Director Joan Lounsbery in November 2019, as LAB opened its fourth season:

 When did your music education begin for you?

 I grew up in Seattle.
 While my parents are not musicians (my dad proudly declares that he plays stereo) they value music education and intended to have me play piano.
 However, when I was four years old I saw Itzhak Perlman on Sesame Street talking about easy and hard… it was a moment that changed my life.
 I started asking my parents “Where’s my violin going to go?”
 They assumed I would grow out of this, but six months later I was still asking them that question.
 So, they acquiesced and bought me a violin.
 Over the years, they kept that first violin, a 1/8 sized instrument, and sent it to me recently.
 I was a Suzuki kid, learning through a method based on parental involvement.
 I learned by ear in the beginning and didn’t learn how to read notes until Book 2 of the Suzuki Method Books.

 Until I was 13 I was convinced I was going to be a violin-playing paleontologist.
 But I gave up that idea and decided to camp exclusively in the world of music instead.
 This happened after I went to the Bravo!
 Summer Music Academy in Minnesota, studied with Sally O’Reilly and discovered I actually liked to practice four hours a day.
 It was a touching moment for me when recently I returned to the University of Minnesota and performed with Ensemble Bizarria in the same building and the same hall as my music camp.

 I would love to hear about your university years.